 For the study, researchers conducted several surveys of 400 full-time employees from companies in the United States and China.
 The employees were initially surveyed on how humorous their bosses were in the office, as well as their relationships with their leaders and what kind of workplace transgressions they thought were acceptable.
 Another survey had the participants weigh in on their own work engagement and behaviors.
 [Read related article: https://www.businessnewsdaily.com]

-The study's authors found that joking around with employees can have both positive and negative repercussions.
+The study's authors found that joking around with employees can have both positive and negative consequences.
 On the positive side, humor can help workers feel like they have a better social relationship with their bosses.
 This can result in employees who are more engaged, attached to their jobs, hardworking, enthusiastic and productive.

 The study's authors believe the results show that bosses need to walk a careful line when being lighthearted with their staff members.

-"Employees will observe and interpret what a leader does or says, and adjust their own behavior accordingly," Yam said.
+"Employees will observe and interpret what a leader does or says and adjust their own behavior accordingly," Yam said.
 "Therefore, it is very important for leaders to understand the right – and wrong – ways to use humor in the workplace, so the organization as a whole benefits."

 Recent research has also demonstrated the detrimental effects of inappropriate humor at work based on gender.
 A 2019 study published in the Journal of Applied Psychology concluded that female humor is more often labeled as dysfunctional compared with male humor.
 However, self-deprecating humor was not seen as negatively in women.
 Inappropriate humor at work presentations were more often accepted when jokes were told by men, the study also found.
 Although men may not be condemned as often for inappropriate humor at work, no one should tell jokes that are hurtful.